ysyk2021/the-power-of-feedback-giving-and-receiving-constructive-criticism-for-professional-growth/src/chapter-10-2.md

-# Final Recommendations for Giving and Receiving Constructive Criticism

 As we conclude our discussion on the power of feedback, let's review some final recommendations for giving and receiving constructive criticism.